DeKalb County Property Damage Lawyer

 DON’T RISK A PUBLIC DEFENDER

-In cases of criminal damage to property in Atlanta, you need an experienced attorney who has the time and resources to treat your case with personal care.
+In cases of criminal damage to property in DeKalb County, you need an experienced attorney who has the time and resources to treat your case with personal care.
 Public defenders may have the experience, but they also have about 50 other cases to tend to.
-Trust the criminal defense attorneys at Hawkins Spizman Fortas to build the strongest argument for your case to get your charges reduced — or even possibly dropped.
+Trust the criminal defense attorneys at Hawkins Spizman to build the strongest argument for your case to get your charges reduced — or even possibly dropped.
 Contact us today for a free case evaluation.